 However, its simplicity can also be a drawback, because the useful life calculation is largely based on guesswork or estimation.
 It also does not factor in the accelerated loss of an asset’s value in the short term or the likelihood that maintenance costs will go up as the asset gets older.

-This method, also called declining balance depreciation, allows you to write off more of an asset's value right after you purchase it and less as time goes by.
-This is a good option for businesses that want to recover more of the asset's value upfront rather than waiting a certain number of years, such as small businesses that have a lot of initial costs and are in need of extra cash.
+This method, also called declining balance depreciation, allows you to write off more of an asset’s value right after you purchase it and less as time goes by.
+This is a good option for businesses that want to recover more of the asset’s value upfront rather than waiting a certain number of years, such as small businesses with a lot of initial costs and requiring extra cash.

-The double-declining balance method is advantageous in that it can help offset increased maintenance costs as an asset gets older; it can also maximize tax deductions by allowing higher depreciation expenses in the early years.
+The double-declining balance method is advantageous because it can help offset increased maintenance costs as an asset ages; it can also maximize tax deductions by allowing higher depreciation expenses in the early years.

-Sum of the years' digits (SYD) depreciation is similar to the double-declining method in that it is also an accelerated depreciation calculation.
-Instead of decreasing the book value, SYD calculates a weighted percentage based on the remaining useful life of the asset.
+Sum of the years’ digits (SYD) depreciation is similar to the double-declining method in that it is also an accelerated depreciation calculation.
+Instead of decreasing the book value, SYD calculates a weighted percentage based on the asset’s remaining useful life.

 This is a simple way to depreciate the value of an asset based on how frequently the asset is used.
 “Units of production” can refer to something the equipment makes — like the number of pizzas that can be made in a pizza oven, or the number of hours that it’s in use.
 This method is good for businesses that want to write off equipment with a quantifiable and widely accepted (i.e., based on the manufacturer’s specifications) output during its useful life.
 Make sure you have a method in place for tracking your use of equipment, and expect to write off a different amount every year.

 Depreciation reduces the taxes your business must pay via deductions by tracking the decrease in the value of your assets.
-Your business's depreciation expense reduces the earnings on which your taxes are based, which, in turn, reduces the taxes your business owes the IRS.
+Your business’s depreciation expense reduces the earnings on which your taxes are based, reducing the taxes your business owes the IRS.
 The larger the depreciation expense, the lower your taxable income.